saintsal/daoistry/content/mindsets/defenders-advantage.md

 ## Finding the balance
 The right balance between openness and defense is usually a matter of:

  - knowing where you are on the [Actiocratic Axis](/mindsets/permissionless), do you need to favour the doers who create, or the vetoers who protect?
  - distinguishing between rights to see, and rights to participate

 If the coordinators are protecting a common good, design for Vetocracy and visibility.
-The Defenders Advantage needs to be done optimising for transparency.
-Everyone affected needs access to see the decision-making apparatus.
+The Defenders Advantage needs to be optimise for transparency.
+Everyone affected needs access *to see into* the decision-making apparatus.
 This is usually done with a combination of on-chain voting, public forums and anti-collusion incentives.

 If the coordinators are creating something new, then Defenders' Advantage goes to the doers.
 This requires an Actiocracy where a team can form, capable and committed to the results, and with complete control over their own scope and communication.
 If they are held accountable to their results, then their autonomy supersedes full transparency.
 (When they succeed, and create a common good, transparency and Vetocracy get introduced then to defend the assets they created.)